InternetHealthReport/internet-yellow-pages/iyp/crawlers/cisco/README.md

 ## Dependence

-This crawler dependents on openintel/umbrella1m.
+This crawler depends on `openintel.umbrella1m`.